skcloudlab/azure-avd-automation/README.md

 The goal is to automate the **complete lifecycle of AVD user provisioning**, from request submission to infrastructure deployment and user access assignment.

-## Quick Start

-1. Review the architecture diagrams in `/diagrams`
-2. Read the implementation notes in `/docs`
-3. Review Terraform root module in `/terraform`
-4. Review reusable components in `/modules`
-5. Review sample pipelines in `/pipelines`
-6. Review sample Logic App workflows in `/logicapp`

 ## Repository Navigation

 | Folder | Description |